pepincho/playground/README.md

 # playground

-# Structure and interpretation of computer programs
+# Structure and Interpretation of Computer Programs